 But, if you’re after a few accessorising tips, here are a simple few:

-- Consider gemstones with colors that are opposites on the color wheel e.g. Ruby and Emerald (red and green)
+Consider gemstones with colours that are opposites on the colour wheel e.g. Ruby and Emerald (red and green)

-- Play with monochromatic colors (one color’s different shades) e.g. Blue Sapphire and Tanzanite
+Play with monochromatic colours (one colour’s different shades) e.g. Blue Sapphire and Tanzanite

-- White and colorless gemstones, such as Diamonds and Pearls, go with just about everything
+White and colourless gemstones, such as Diamonds and Pearls, go with just about everything

 But in all honesty, if it’s something you like and something that makes you happy, you can combine any set of gemstones you wish.